-A third important group of tired patients is "situational exhaustion."
-We see this as a form of physiologic tiredness but common enough to merit special comment.
-These are situations where being tired is an appropriate response and symptomatic purely of lack of rest, relaxation and sleep.
-This common sense diagnosis needs only two caveats.
+A third important group of tired patients are those exhibiting "situational exhaustion."
+This is a form of physiologic tiredness but is common enough to merit special comment.
+These are situations where being tired is an appropriate response and symptomatic purely of lack of rest, relaxation, and sleep.
+This commonsense diagnosis needs only two caveats.
 Be aware that in spite of all labor-saving devices many people continue to have too much to do.
 And also be aware that many "workaholics" are appropriately tired as a result of their being driven internally.

-The "workaholic" needs to be advised of the diagnosis and sometimes given prognosis of his condition.
-"Hard work" or "overwork" often is a symptom of underlying personal or family problems.
+The "workaholic" needs to be advised of the diagnosis and sometimes given prognosis of the condition.
+"Hard work" or "overwork" often is a ymptom of underlying personal or lamily problems.
 The person must be educated to appreciate that chronic overwork:

-- a. is a symptom - b. may well be detrimental to long range physical and emotional health and happiness - c. is treatable using "reality" and family therapy techniques.
+a. is a symptom

+- b. may well be detrimental to longrange physical and emotional health and happiness - c is treatable using "reality"4 and family therapy techniques.